 The recipe is adapted from the November 2009 issue of Southern Living.

-- Heat remaining 2 TBSP oil in skillet; add onion and bell pepper, and stir-fry 3 minutes.
+Heat remaining 2 TBSP oil in skillet; add onion and bell pepper, and stir-fry 3 minutes.
 Add cooked chicken and mixed vegetables; stir fry 2 minutes.
-Add rice, soy sauce, and chili-garlic sauce; stir fry 5 minutes or until throughly heated.
+Add rice, soy sauce, and chili-garlic sauce; stir fry 5 minutes or until thoroughly heated.
 Stir in eggs.